therooler/pennylane-qllh/README.md

 # Examples

 One example discussed in the [whitepaper](https://github.com/therooler/pennylane-qllh/blob/master/docs/pennylane_qllh.pdf) is a quantum circuit, whose parameters are controlled by a dense neural network.
+Schematically this looks as follows:

 ![Hybrid Quantum Circuit](/docs/resources/model_3.png)

+*Data is encoded in the parameters of the circuit (theta) by a dense neural network.
+Using a PennyLane* `StronglyEntanglingLayer` we entangle the zero state based on these parameters. *By performing quantum state tomography, we obtain the data and model density matrix.
+Then, we calculate the quantum log-likelihood and the corresponding gradients.*

 # Future Work